samathaluca/new-lazycamp/README.md

 Lazycamp considered that a chatbox but user feedback favoured the familiarity of social media as a mechanism for direct contact with the benefits of users knowing when the messages were last checked and managing expectations of when their queries will be answered also knowing who they are speaking to.
 Chatboxes are a little impersonal and faceless for the travel industry which expects a more personal persuasive, friendlier touch.

 ### Skeleton
-The home page uses design to direct the user to the online and payment booking system
+The home page uses design to direct the user to the online and payment booking system.

+#### Information Architecture

+The dropdown link and button options guide the user intuitively from the home page to the booking of campspots stored in the postgres database.
+The campspots held in the database will be the where all searches will lead to as this is the primary purpose of lazycamp.

+Products which are only available for local payment (not online) or change seasonally are stored separately in the data base. /n For the summer season this section will feature events.
+It is anticipated that this section will  include campsites who want to be featured but who do not want to have their payment made online.

+Two separate apps logically guide the user to either fast online booking options or traditional email/phone/messaging options.
+A distinction between the two is then obvious without any decsion making by the user.

+The information architecture is such that is minimises the amount of decisions a user needs to make before landing on the home page and checkout success.

+The information architecture is set out to enable a speedy conclusion of all user goals.

+All information that is expected to change including seasonnal products being promoted and contact method/ details have been separated in the code and the database so that the core of lazycamp is predictable for the user and familiarity allows users to find and refind what they want efficiently.

+Images are stored in AWS S3 bucket.

-### Surface plane
+### Surface plane.

-Appearance, images, colour choices and fonts.
+Appearance, images, colour choices and fonts were all chosen for modernity.

-Extensive colour work has been tested during development.
-Women choose where to stay and eat so pink was favoured.
+Different colours were tested in the logo design during development.
+User research resulted in the currently used logo being chosen.

 The bootstrap button and text colours which signify success, alert, warning, info and primary versus secondary actions/notification was adhered to.
 The colours were softened for the holiday rather than corporate feel.